Navigating the New: 5 Best Practices

-Late last year, our leadership team at Design Concepts announced the long-in-the-making decision to relocate our Madison workplace from our current suburban office park to the rapidly developing East Washington corridor of downtown Madison.
+Late last year, our leadership team at Delve announced the long-in-the-making decision to relocate our Madison workplace from our current suburban office park to the rapidly developing East Washington corridor of downtown Madison.

 It’s a decision that puts us physically in the center of what’s happening in technology and innovation in Madison while also giving us the opportunity to re-envision how we want to work, team and tell our story in the future.

 While it’s a decision that makes sense for our business, our teams and our brand, like with any big workplace change the announcement was not met with universal enthusiasm.
 That’s the thing.
 Newness brings a high degree of uncertainty, complexity and variability.
 When you make the decision to embark upon a new path there are often still more questions than answers.
 So how do you navigate that path in a way that supports everyone involved through the uncertain and unknown?